brianHarder/Movie-Recommender-System/README.md

 # Movie Recommender System

-Providing movie recommendations using machine learning.

 ## Description

-This project uses a recommender system to generate movie suggestions.
+This project is a movie recommende system powered by deep learning.
 I used content-based filtering with movies being scored out of 5 for their relevance across various genres and users ranking their interest in those same genres.
 The neural networks are built using TensorFlow.

 ## Built With
  - TensorFlow/Keras